Gizra/Gizra-Way-Book/approach_data_structure_task.md

 The above logic can assist us even with the next scenarios:

-> We are going to build a Premium Website that contains articles.
+> We are going to build a premium Website that contains articles.
 People can sign-up and register to one or more topics of interest.
 Registering to a topic means that they can read articles that belong to it.

 In this scenerio, we can use the general word for the people who use the system - `user`.
 In the previous scenerio we called the `user` entity by the more specific name `author`but essentially they are the same.